mousemke/flounder/README.md

 + flounder
     + slowly removing things that are not needed from the main object for the sake of a clearer api later

++utils
+    + no longer merged onto the main flounder object

 0.4.5
 -----